-All locomotives are test run before leaving the factory, but when new, will require several hours of running in to overcome initial tightness and allow valves etc. to 'bed in' completely.
-Also, the loco will waste a proportion of it's water and steam until 'run in' due to leaking slide valves, a tendency to prime more, and simply overcoming the initial tightness of the moving parts.
-As the model heats up and cools down each time you raise steam, screws and nuts have a tendency to stretch and loosen a little, which means that you will need to make regular checks and 'nip up' any that become loose.
-Most are quite visible and easy to get to.
-However, if there is any steam leaking from the valve chests between the frames, contact the factory for further information.
+All locomotives are test run before leaving the factory, but will require several hours of running in, when new, to overcome initial tightness and allow valves etc. to 'bed in' completely.
+Also, the loco will waste a proportion of its water and steam until 'run in' due to leaking slide valves, a tendency to prime more, and simply overcoming the initial tightness of the moving parts.

+As the model heats up and cools down each time you raise steam, screws and nuts have a tendency to stretch and loosen a little so you will also need to make regular checks and 'nip up' any that become loose.
+Most are quite visible and easy to get to however if there is any steam leaking from the valve chests on top of the cylinders, refer to the Trouble Shooting section.